tardate/LittleArduinoProjects/Electronics101/555Timer/DualModeVariableFrequencyOrDuty/USBlinky/README.md

 It is curiously hypnotic to play with:

 * switch between variable frequency/fixed duty and variable duty/fixed frequency mode
-* use the variable resistor to adjust the frequencvy or duty (depending on mode)
+* use the variable resistor to adjust the frequency or duty (depending on mode)

 Four strawhat blue LEDs provide enough illumination for the shell, with fairly low current limiting resistors (100Ω).
 The 2N7000 has just enough current handling capability (200mA continuous) for the 4 LEDs.